myblackdoor/blackdoor-user-guide/README.md

 ## Goals

-We should gave a bunch of awesome goals here
+We should have a bunch of awesome goals here

 ##